ScaDS/napari-tutorial-2023/02_notebooks/notebook_export.md

 ![](images/export_notebooks09.jpg)

 Voila!
 You have now generated a Jupyter Notebook from a Napari Assistant workflow.
 This notebook documents your work reproducibly and can be shared with others.

+## Exercise

+Load the image `human_mitosis` from the menu `File > Open Samples > napari builtins > Human mitosis` and design a workflow for segmenting the nuclei.
+Export the workflow as Jupyter notebook.